alo9507/JustKeepClicking/content/blog/auth/index.md

 </br>
 <i class="example">Examples: Browser local storage, Keychain on iOS</i>

+`AuthManager`
+</br>The manager that kicks of remote authentication, caches the returned AuthSession, and stores a reference to the AuthSession for use during the application's runtime

+`Auth`
+</br>An abstraction that holds and exposes the ability to configure a singleton AuthManager in the actual application.
+This is the only construct that the application has to be aware of.

+Today we'll only develop sign in.
+The GitHub repo includes the complete framework with both a Mock and a Firebase implementation.

+We'll accomplish all this with a paradigm known as Domain Driven Development.

 <h4>Domain Driven Development (DDD)</h4>

 Coined by Eric Evans in his 1962 masterpiece [Domain Driven Design: Tackling Complexity at the Heart of Software Development](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software-ebook/dp/B00794TAUG), DDD strips away the accidental complexities of implementations by focusing on the underlying similarities of a problem space.

-The key phrase in DDD is as follows: I want some X (component) that does Y (behavior).
+The key fill in the blank of DDD: I want some X (component) that does Y (behavior).
+I don't care what the behind-the-curtain implementation is of X.

-Develop that X as a set of interfaces, and then write all of your application code to only know about X, never the implementation behind it.
+In practice, DDD is realized through interface driven development.
+We create an interface of X that has methods and properties that do Y, and then we write all of our application code to only know about X, NEVER the implementation behind X.

-The benefits of DDD that we reap in EZClientAuth:
+This approach to development gives us a number of benefits:

-<b>Preventing vendor lock-in:</b> If you can easily change your implementation in one centralized place, you can jump ship on a lousy provider much more easily than if you'd spread direct calls to that implementation across your application.
+<b>Prevent vendor lock-in:</b> If you can easily change your implementation in one centralized place, you can jump ship on a lousy provider much more easily than if you'd spread direct calls to that implementation across your application.

-In our case, this DDD approach endows EZClientAuth with the flexibility to plug in any RemoteAuthProvider implementation, be it Firebase or Keycloak etc., and any caching provider, be it Keychain or UserDefaults for iOS, with a single-line configuration change on the client.
+In our case, this DDD approach endows EZClientAuth with the flexibility to plug in any `RemoteAuthProvider` implementation, be it Firebase or Keycloak etc., and any caching provider, be it Keychain or UserDefaults for iOS, with a single-line configuration change on the client.

 <b>Testability:</b> Because you've written to interfaces, you can always create mocks that implement that interface.
 Do this for every interface, and you have yourself a ready-made local environment.

-<b>Common Language:</b> DDD provides your team(s) with a shared language in the domain.
+<b>Shared Domain Vocabulary:</b> DDD provides your team(s) with a shared language in the domain.
 This becomes difficult if you merely adopt the language of your implementation.
+Imagine an iOS team chatting or even cross-pairing with an Android team, all using the same explicitly-defined domain vocabulary.

-DDD lets you maintain the blast-zone of rapidly changing business decisions to a nice folder titled “Implementations”.
-It encourages your application to talk to generic interfaces with nice laymen names like “AuthenticationManager”, rather than "FirebaseAuthenticator" or "KeycloakAuthenticationService".
+DDD lets you maintain the blast-zone of rapidly changing business decisions to a nice directory titled “Implementations”.
+It encourages your application to talk to generic interfaces with nice laymen names like “AuthenticationManager”, rather than implementation-specific names like "FirebaseAuthenticator" or "KeycloakAuthenticationService".

 <h4>Implementation: Swift</h4>
 Today we'll be hacking in Swift, but I promise, even if you don't know Swift, this domain driven approach to authentication will port to any langauge that provides you with interfaces or protocols.